 Applications for degree programs through the Institute of Sacred Music are available online at www.yale.edu/ism or upon request from the Institute office at 409 Prospect Street, New Haven CT 06511-2167.
-Applicants for admission to the Yale School of Music or the Yale Divinity School do not need to fill out separate applications in addition to the ISM application.
+Applicants for admission to the Yale School of Music or the Yale Divinity School do not need to fill out separate applications in addition to the ISM application, except composers (see application requirements below).